 Marriage Advice To Cherish, To File Away, And To Ignore

-Everyone who is or has been married considers themselves an expert on the subject.
-As soon as you get engaged, they will naturally assume that you need their seasoned advice to guide you through your entrance to married life.
-There are a couple of pieces of advice that you will almost certainly hear almost immediately after you break the news to your family and friends.
+Lots of people who have been married consider themselves an expert on the subject.
+As soon as you get engaged, they will naturally assume that you need their advice to guide you through your entrance to married life.
+There are a few pieces of advice that you will almost certainly hear immediately after you break the news to your family and friends.

-Some of the most common nuggets that you are most likely to be blessed with are listed and sorted here.
+Some of the most common nuggets that you will hear are listed here.
 Some of the advice that you hear will be good advice that you should hold close to your heart.
-Some of it will be advised that you may or may not need at some point in your relationship.
+Some of it will be advice that you may or may not need at some point in your relationship.
 Some of it will likely be bitter projections or tired clichés that you can probably just ignore.

 Marriage Advice To Cherish